 With the revamped App Store, users are now notified whenever developers launch new features for their favorite apps.

 iOS 11 brings screen recording inbuilt with the phone.
-Now you can record your phone screen while doing other thing.
-This is amazing specially for developers to record and report bugs.
+Now you can record your phone screen while doing other things.
+This is amazing especially for developers to record and report bugs.

 One Hand Keyboard

-This is by far one of my favourite updates.
-Specially for people do lot of typing in one had while traveling in tube, it is often very difficult with plus sized iPhone.
-Now with iOS 11 one handed keyboard, you can change the one handed mode to compress keyboard to side to make one handed typing.
+This is by far one of my favorite updates.
+Especially for people do a lot of typing in one had while traveling in the tube, it is often very difficult with plus-sized iPhone.
+Now with iOS 11 one-handed keyboard, you can change the one-handed mode to compress keyboard to the side to make one-handed typing.

 Activity & Workout App